koyel-cy/ATLIQ-Hardware-Sales-Insights-Dashboard/README.md

 - Power BI: Used to create the dynamic and interactive dashboard.
 - Microsoft Excel: Utilized for additional data processing and analysis.

-## Audience
-The dashboard was developed collaboratively with stakeholders, analysts, and decision-makers to deliver actionable insights.

 ## Future Enhancements
 As part of continuous improvement, potential future enhancements may include: